jakishlazenby/Getting-and-cleaning-data-week-4-assignment/the_code_book.md

-#The Tidy Data

-The Tidy Data File contains 180 rows with 68 columns, 66 of which are variables

-mean(): mean value
-std(): standard deviation

-Each row has averaged variables for each subject and each activity.
-Only the variables estimated from mean and standard deviation in the tidy set have been retained.

-The data was averaged based on subject and activity group.
+# Dataset description

+## Identifiers
+"activity": The type of activity
+"subject": The subject ID

-Tse subject column goes from 1 to 30 and each activity column has 6 types as listed below:
+## Activity column has 6 types as listed below.
 WALKING
 WALKING_UPSTAIRS
 WALKING_DOWNSTAIRS